MtCelesteMa/manim-speech/README.md

 ## Features

-* Adding AI-generated voiceovers to Manim animations.
+* Integrate voiceovers into Manim animations.

-* Translating text between languages.
+    * Utilize bookmarks to pause for key moments in the voiceover (identical to Manim Voiceover functionality).

+* Easily translate text within Manim animations to various languages with minimal code.

+* Leverage AI-driven services for text-to-speech, speech-to-text, and translation.

 ### Services